yakubalkis/Data-Business-Card/README.md

 # Digital-Business-Card
-This is a solution to the Digital Business Card challenge on https://scrimba.com/learn/learnreact/react-section-1-solo-project-coce646e88eea46f91af43ca4 .
+This is a solution to the Digital Business Card challenge on https://scrimba.com/learn/learnreact/react-section-1-solo-project-coce646e88eea46f91af43ca4 . <br/>
+This is my first project that I have made by using React.
 ## The Challenge
 • See hover states for all interactive elements on the page <br/>
 • Make a static project by using React.js